hannahrbridges/cryoEM_scripts/README.md

 Scripts written by Hannah R Bridges with help from ChatGPT for Python3

+# box_sizes.py
+This script finds appropriate box sizes for your particles based on pixel size, particle diameter and FFT efficiency.
+It will save you a trip to the EMAN2 box size page each time!

 # compatible_box.py

 This script finds the best box sizes and particle downsampling to use when you want to merge two single particle cryo-EM datasets of differing pixel sizes.
 This is useful if your software can only combine data with exactly the same pixel and box size.